ritaturk/xenko-docs/manual/getting-started/scripting-in-xenko.md

 These objects are described in more detail in the Xenko API reference.

-## Using public properties
+## Using public properties and fields

-Public properties can be set from the Game Studio and allow to configure scripts with dynamic parameters from the Game studio.
-In order to use a public property in Game Studio, it needs to be serializable.
+Public properties and fields can be set from the Game Studio and allow to configure scripts with dynamic parameters.
+This allows for easy communication by, for instance, the artist and the scripts, without having to deal directly with the script code.

+>**Note**: In order to use a public property or field in Game Studio, it needs to be serializable.

 The following is an example of a script with a public property called DelayTimeOut: